 “We are progressing our plans to deliver the new runway in accordance with the development and pathway for growth outlined in the Government’s National Aviation Policy (NAP).
-Dublin Airport’s North Runway will significantly improve ’s connectivity supporting trade, foreign direct investment and ,” he added.
+Dublin Airport’s North Runway will significantly improve Ireland’s connectivity supporting trade, foreign direct investment and tourism,” he added.

 Dublin Airport’s North Runway development has the potential to open up connectivity to a range of long-haul destinations, particularly in fast growing economies in Asia, Africa and South America, according to the DAA.

 The delivery of a new runway could support a further 31,000 new jobs over the next two decades, contributing €2.2bn to GDP, it added.